-As mentioned earlier, the introduction of the 5D Mark II brought an important cinematic tool to indie filmmakers: the “shallow depth of field” look.
-As a rule of thumb, the larger the sensor, the more shallow the depth of field can be.
+The introduction of the 5D Mark II brought an important cinematic tool to indie filmmakers: the “shallow depth of field” look.
+As a rule of thumb, the larger the sensor, the more shallow the depth of field can appear.
 For example, the depth of field of an image shot with a lens set to f/2.8 on a full frame camera will be more shallow looking than an image shot with a Super 35mm sensor camera with the same lens that’s also set to f/2.8.
-You can still easily achieve shallow depth of field when shooting with a Micro Four Thirds camera if you use fast lenses, such as Veydras and especially Voigtlanders.
-Learn more about depth of field and full frame sensors with the help of these resources:

-It’s worth noting that the larger the sensor, the more difficult it will be to pull and maintain focus on a mobile subject, especially while shooting wide open on your lens.
-Pulling focus is a skill that can take an entirety of a career to master.
-It’s even expected that professional Hollywood camera assistants with decades of experience to flub focus from time to time throughout a shoot.
+However, the larger the sensor, the more difficult it will be to pull and maintain focus on a mobile subject.
+This is especially true when shooting wide open on your lens.
+Pulling focus is a skill that can take a whole career to master.
+It’s expected that even professional Hollywood camera assistants with decades of experience will sometimes flub focus.
 I say this just to give you an idea of how hard the art form can be.

 Field of View

-A shutter is a device that prevents the sensor or film from being further exposed to light and is activated after a duration of time based on the camera operator’s exposure settings.
+A shutter stops light exposure on the sensor.
+It activates after a set time based on the camera operator’s exposure settings (shutter speed).
 Cinema film cameras have a physical rotary disc with an opening, which allows light to pass through to the film.
 The sensors on digital photo cameras and digital cinema cameras are electronically controlled.
-Pixels on the sensor are scanned in rapid succession, then the process is reset and repeats for the next exposure.
+Pixels on the sensor are scanned in rapid succession, then the process resets and repeats for the next exposure.

-Rolling shutter refers to a method of scanning which involves pixels being scanned row by row from left to right until the entire sensor has been scanned and completes the exposure.
+Rolling shutter is when pixels are scanned row-by-row from left-to-right until the entire sensor is scanned a scene exposed.
 The exposure terminates in the same manner, with the pixels on the sensor shutting off row by row, from left to right.
-DSLRs, mirrorless cameras, and most digital cinema cameras use a rolling shutter.
-It’s important to note that while DSLRs also have a mechanical shutter, it is recessed when the camera is set to video mode, continuously exposing the sensor.
+This speeds up processing.
+Most digital cinema cameras use a rolling shutter.
+While DSLRs also have a mechanical shutter, it is recessed when the camera is set to video mode.

-Digital cameras that use a rolling shutter can suffer from a “jello effect”, which is the bending or wobbling of an image when the camera or subject is moving too quickly for the rolling shutter to keep up.
+Digital cameras that use a rolling shutter can suffer from a “jello effect”.
+This bending/wobbling happens when the camera or subject is moving too quickly for the rolling shutter to keep up.

 Filmed at 28mm f/4 in APS-C mode: